Magnetic field induced anomalous pion couplings: Introduction

 \section{Introduction}

-Strong magnetic fields, of the order $10^{11}T - 10^{18}T$, are expected to show up in dense stars, magnetars and in peripheral relativistic heavy ion collisions (r.h.i.c.) besides probably having had effects in the early Universe \cite{magnetars,early-universe, review-B,review-B2,PPNP,Taya-2025}.
-They can be of the order of hadron masses, and therefore they can have meaningful impact in hadron structure and dynamics \cite{magnetic-catalysis,Bruckamnn-etal,CME-VE,carlomagno-etal,pion-rho-etc,Braghin-Moreira,LQCD1,LQCD2,D-Elia-etal,couplings}.
+Strong magnetic fields, of the order $10^{11}$ T$ - 10^{18}$ T, are expected to show up in dense stars, magnetars, and in peripheral relativistic heavy ion collisions (r.h.i.c.) besides probably having had effects in the early Universe \cite{magnetars,early-universe, review-B,review-B2,PPNP,Taya-2025}.
+They can be of the order of hadron masses, and therefore they can have a significant impact on hadron structure and dynamics \cite{PPNP,magnetic-catalysis,Bruckamnn-etal,CME-VE,carlomagno-etal,LQCD1,LQCD2,D-Elia-etal,couplings,yukawaB2024}.
 Taking into account magnetic field effects in virtual quark and antiquark lines usually requires advanced numerical efforts except if particular limits are considered.
-The case of relatively weak magnetic fields, weak with respect to the pion or constituent quark masses, have been considered in several works for different systems \cite{weakB1,weakB2,Braghin2018,Braghin2020,yukawaB2024,yukawaB-Miura-etal}.
-In this limit, usually it is possible to address most part of calculations analytically, with some needed reduced numerical effort.
+The case of relatively weak magnetic fields, weak with respect to the pion or constituent quark masses, have been considered in several works for different systems \cite{weakB1,weakB2,Braghin2020,yukawaB2024,yukawaB-Miura-etal}.
+In this limit, usually it is possible to address most part of the calculations analytically, with some needed reduced numerical effort.
 In fact, most recent estimations for the strength of magnetic fields in h.i.c. or r.h.i.c. indicate that they should not be larger than in this range of relatively weak magnetic fields \cite{Taya-2025,recent-rhic,sun-yan}.
+Given the numerous difficulties in identifying the presence and the strength of magnetic fields, further effects and observables, theoretically predicted, may contribute to these issues.
+Furthermore, the effects of magnetic fields on hadron structure and dynamics can help to probe these systems that are very complicated and require enormous theoretical and experimental efforts \cite{yukawaB2024,PPNP}.
+In this context, in the present work, we address possible pion interactions induced by external magnetic fields.
+Eventually these interactions may lead to sizable effects for observables in r.h.i.c.